 British erotic book writers (as suggested by the above-mentioned authors):

-Emma McBride, June Caldwell, Hollie McNish, Michel Foucault, Emily Witt, Zoe Margolis, Michèle Roberts, Sarah Waters, Sarah Hall, Nicholson Baker, D.M.
+Emma McBride, June Caldwell, Hollie McNish, ( French – Michel Foucault), Emily Witt, Zoe Margolis, Michèle Roberts, Sarah Waters, Sarah Hall, Nicholson Baker, D.M.
 Thomas, Rowan Pelling.

 Cover Photo Credit: Anete Lūsiņa